TomHarrop/ird-5acc-paper/ms/discussion.md

 *FZP* represses the formation of axillary meristem and induces transition from spikelet to floral meristem [@komatsuLAX1FRIZZYPANICLE2001].
 Along with the *AP2/EREBP*-like gene *FZP*, *AP2/EREBP85*, *ERF3* and *ERF85* were more highly expressed at the DM stage across all four accessions, consistent with a role in the regulation of axillary meristem identity.
-Conversely, most of the *AP2/EREBP*-like that change expression between stages had lower expression in DM than in IM, including mainly ERF and DREB clade genes and three *RAV*-like genes.
+Conversely, most of the *AP2/EREBP*-like genes that change expression between stages had lower expression in DM than in IM, including mainly ERF and DREB clade genes and three *RAV*-like genes.
 In *Arabidopsis*, *RAV* orthologs repress flowering genes [@matias-hernandezRAVGenesRegulation2014], and *ERF3* interacts with the HB gene *WOX11* to promote crown root development [@zhaoInteractionRiceERF32015].
 Our results suggest additional roles for these genes in promoting reproductive axillary meristem initiation.
 This family- and clade-level view of *AP2/EREBP*-like expression suggests that they play a central role in the regulation of phase transition from indeterminate to determinate state.